 What is a ‘Public Record’?

 A public record is any document, regardless of physical form, that is made or received in connection with the public business of any state agency.
-“Regardless of physical form” means that films, audio tapes, pictures, photographs, computer files and email all may be considered a public record.
+“Regardless of physical form” means that films, audio recordings, pictures, photographs, computer files, and email, texts, and electronic messages may all be considered a public record.

-Only the custodian of the records is responsible for providing access to the records under her/his control.
 At NC State, the University Records Officer is responsible for coordinating responses to public records requests.
-Therefore, records custodians should always consult with the University Records Officer in OGC before providing access to the records they maintain.
+Therefore, you should always consult with the University Records Officer in OGC before responding to a public records request or providing access to the records you maintain.

 Are all records maintained by NC State available to the public?